cortex-js/cortexjs.io/docs/compute-engine/07-guide-latex-syntax.md

 - `name`

-  The name of the MathJSON identifier associated with this entry.
+  The name of the MathJSON symbol associated with this entry.

   If provided, a default `parse` handler will be used that is equivalent to:
   `parse: name`.